danielpienaar/TimeManagementWebAppMVC/Readme.md

 <br>

-NOTE: All data is now stored in an azure sql database, ensuring data persists after the program closes.
+NOTE: All data is stored in an azure sql database, ensuring data persists after the program closes.
 The database connection is already set up, so you will just need an internet connection to run the application.
-In addition, the program has been changed to a asp.net core mvc web-app that will run in your browser.
+The program is an asp.net core mvc web-app that will run in your browser.
+If the azure db is down, you may create a local sql database, update the connection string in appsettings.json, then run "update-database" in the nuget package manager console.

 <br>